zlociu/Second-Screen-IP/README.md

 Open both projects in Visual Studio.
 Build, and run both applictions.
 Just it, nothing more.

 ## Future improvements ✏️
-Try to implement cross devices transmitting, able to transmit data from PC to mobile and vice versa.
-MAYBE !!
+Try to implement the possibility of cross device data transmission - from PC to mobile and vice versa.
+MAYBE!

 ## Addition 💡
 The project was conducted during the Telecommunication Project course held by the Institute of Computing Science, Poznan University of Technology.